sachin241/ava/README.md

 Instead of simply detecting objects in a camera frame and reading them aloud, AVA continuously maintains a compact understanding of the user's immediate environment, detects meaningful changes, evaluates their relevance and safety, and communicates only what the user needs to know.

-The core idea is:

 > **AVA forgets the frames.
 It remembers what changed.**

 ---

-# 1. Project Vision
+## Project Vision

-Traditional computer-vision pipelines typically look like:
+Traditional computer-vision assistance can be represented as:

 ```text
 Camera → Detection → Result